 Not included in this price:

-9 August 2017 – LONDON to TUNBRIDGE WELLS : After breakfast at the hotel, our coach will depart our way to Tunbridge Wells and for our first experience of riding a train hauled by a Steam Engine.
+Wednesday 18 July 2018 – LONDON to TUNBRIDGE WELLS: After breakfast at the hotel, our coach will depart our way to Tunbridge Wells and for our first experience of riding a train hauled by a Steam Engine.
 Our first stop will be at the Epping Ongar Railway and will allow us to let the train take the strain as we sit back, relax and travel through the heart of the English countryside.
-After our visit we will head off to the Lavender Line for yet another experience of those bygone days.
-Following our visit to the Lavender Line we will head to our hotel in Tunbridge Wells which will be our base for the next three (3) nights.
+Following our visit to the Epping Line we will head to our hotel in Tunbridge Wells which will be our base for the next three (3) nights.
 The format of this first day on Tour will be the model for our days ahead.
 B/D

-10 August 2017 – TUNBRIDGE WELLS: We will stay in the south east today and visit some of the locations that were most important during those early days of Steam.
+Thursday 19 July 2018 – TUNBRIDGE WELLS: We will stay in the south east today and visit some of the locations that were most important during those early days of Steam.
 The Romney Marsh on the Strait of Dover has had the Romney, Hythe and Dymchurch Railway operating since the early 20th Century.
-With a 14 mile run alongside the water it is a special to visit.
+With a 23 kilometre run alongside the water it is a special to visit.
 Following that wonderful scenic trip we board our coach and head west to the Kent and East Sussex Railway, the country’s finest example of a rural light railway.
 We will journey through the unspoilt countryside of the Rother Valley before collecting our coach in the shadow of Bodiam Castle.
 At this stage we head for home and dinner.
 B/D

-14 August 2017 – BROADWAY to DERBY: Today we head further north to Derby, but first we will visit the Severn Valley Railway.
+Monday 23 July 2018 – BROADWAY to DERBY: Today we head further north to Derby, but first we will visit the Severn Valley Railway.
 For 40 years steam hauled trains have operated along the line running through the Severn Valley hugging the side of the Severn River.
-A break in the midst of this 16 mile run is a must to visit the exhibition steam locomotives from the reserve collection, plus more. .
+A break in the midst of this 25 kilometre run is a must to visit the exhibition steam locomotives from the reserve collection, plus more.
 This will be our last stop for the day before entering Derby where we will stay two (2) nights.
 B/D

-15 August 2017 – DERBY: Our visits today take us to two ( 2) very famous Heritage lines, the Battlefield Line and the Great Central Railway.
-The Battlefield Line is the last remaining part of the former Ashby & Nuneaton Joint Railway which opened in 1873.
-The line takes its name from the famous battle at Bosworth in 1485 between the armies of Richard III and the victor Henry VII, changing the course of British history.
+Tuesday 24 July 2018 – DERBY: Our visits today take us to two (2) very famous Heritage lines,.
 Next is the Great Central Railway, voted No. 12 on the list of the 50 greatest railway journeys in the world and is the UK’s only double track, main line heritage railway. .
 Our visit here will be one of the many highlights for our railway enthusiasts.
 Home to Derby and a drink before dinner will be a just reward for this big day.
 B/D

-16 August 2017 – DERBY to YORK: We leave Derby early for today we head north to York where the National Railway Museum is located.
-As we proceed along our way we will call into the Nene Valley Railway Travel along the Nene Valley for 7.5 miles from a site close to the East Coast Main Line and Peterborough city centre, through a landscape of water meadows, country park and arable farmland.
-A long day but home for the next five (5) nights will be the historic town of.
+Wednesday 25 July 2018 – DERBY to YORK: We leave Derby early for today we head north to York where the National Railway Museum is located.
+As we proceed along our way we will call into the Crich Tramway Village home of the National Tramway Museum.
+During our tour in 2017 we visited this site and were amazed at the number of heritage trams in use, on display and undergoing restoration.
+A long day but home for the next four (4) nights will be the historic town of.
 York.
 B/D

 So much history and so much to see and then there is the National Railway Museum, the home of the Mallard and the Flying Scotsman.
 B/D

-18 August 2017 – YORK: Today will be another great day enjoying steam travel, however, we will ride on one line only, the North Yorkshire Moors Railway, one of the world’s greatest railway experiences.
+Friday 27 July 2018 - YORK: Today will be another great day enjoying steam travel, however, we will ride on one line only, the North Yorkshire Moors Railway, one of the world’s greatest railway experiences.
 There will be much to do and see as we board at Pickering Station for our return trip to Whitby.
-Goathland Station of TV Heartbreak fame, Pickering Station, built in 1847 by GT Andrews, Grosmont where the NYMR engine sheds are located and finally, Whitby, with its quirky narrow streets and bustling harbour.
-Lunch in Whitby; may be a good chance to enjoy fish and chips in Capt Cook’s birth place?
+Goathland Station of TV Heartbeat fame, Pickering Station, built in 1847 by GT Andrews, Grosmont where the NYMR engine sheds are located and finally, Whitby, with its quirky narrow streets and bustling harbour.
 B/D

-19 August 2017 - YORK: After breakfast we head further north as we will be visiting two (2) spectacular heritage lines, Wensleydale Railway and Weardale Railway.
-Wensleydale Railway has preserved 22 miles of the former line from Northallerton to Garsdale that opened in 1878.
-This line is an authentic heritage line that also serves the community as it traverses the Yorkshire Dales.
-Weardale Railway was originally known as the Bishop Auckland & Weardale Railway and opened in 1845.
-Many changes of use followed over the years and we now find this 16 mile line refurbished and running through unspoilt countryside.
+Saturday 28 July 2018-YORK: After breakfast we head further north as we will be visiting a spectacular heritage railway.
+Wensleydale Railway has preserved 35 kilometres of the former line from Northallerton to Garsdale that opened in 1878.
+This line is an authentic heritage line that also serves the community as it traverses the Yorkshire Dales running through unspoilt countryside.
 Dinner will be in York.
 At dinner we will discuss the special day that awaits us tomorrow.
 B/D

-21 August 2017 - YORK to LONDON: After breakfast we start the long run south towards London.
-This will be our last day on the road and if time permits we will have a couple of special visits on the way.
-Once we arrive at our hotel, the time is yours to enjoy.
+Monday 30 July 2018- LONDON: After a leisurely breakfast we start the run south towards London.
+Once we arrive at our hotel in London, the time is yours to enjoy.
 B